gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

 See
 [@EnableGemfireCaching Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/cache/config/EnableGemfireCaching.html).

-For more information, see [Configuring Spring's Cache Abstraction](bootstrap-annotations.html#configuring-springs-cache-abstraction) in _Bootstrapping [vmware-gemfire-short-name] with the Spring Container Using Annotations_.
+For more information, see [Configuring Spring's Cache Abstraction](bootstrap-annotations.html#configuring-springs-cache-abstraction) in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-regions-etc"></a>Configure Regions, Indexes, Repositories, and Entities for Persistent Applications

-To quickly create Spring, [vmware-gemfire-short-name] persistent client, or server applications, annotate your application class with `@EnableEntityDefinedRegions`, `@EnableGemfireRepositories`, and
+To quickly create Spring, GemFire persistent client, or server applications, annotate your application class with `@EnableEntityDefinedRegions`, `@EnableGemfireRepositories`, and
 `@EnableIndexing`, as follows:

 ```highlight